Average Customer Lifetime Value (LTV / CLV) for a Services Company

 $496,353 x .20 = $99,270.60

 Likelihood of Reference or Case Study.
 There is clear economic value in a new client acting as a reference or case study for your sales team, but given how difficult to measure it is, for the purposes of this case study we’ll merely add a “+” to our LTV based on it.

 These calculations leave us with an LTV of $99,270+ per new customer.
 This number is how companies back into a CAC, as it is reasonable to say that the marketing department can spend absolutely no more than that amount to acquire a new customer.
 Most firms would allocate up to 33%—but ideally 25% or lower—of the LTV to acquire an additional customer.

 Once you know your average customer LTV—and by extension, how much you should be spending on acquiring new customers—you can decide which marketing channels make sense for your business to invest in.
 If your existing CAC is higher than 33% of the LTV you’ve calculated, there’s a problem with your current acquisition approach.
 One of the most common causes is an overreliance on inorganic channels: if you rely entirely on PPC or other paid advertising to generate new leads, you’ll need to pay “market rate” for each new lead and your CAC will be higher than if you had invested in organic marketing.

 If you’ve found this discussion useful and would like to discuss ways to increase your LTV to CAC ratio, feel free to get in touch.
-We’re experts in helping businesses use SEO to lower their CACs and build sustainable lead generation systems.
+We’re experts in helping businesses use SEO to lower their CACs and build sustainable lead generation systems that generate reliable ROI.